Chart Color Schemes

 Caloundra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects that could impact this region.
-Notable ones include the Caloundra Centre Activation Project, Holiday Inn & Suites Caloundra Sunshine Coast, Caloundra Transport Corridor Upgrade (CTCU), and Sunset Caloundra.
-The following list details those most relevant.
+Twenty-one infrastructure projects identified by AreaSearch are expected to impact the area significantly.
+Notable projects include the Caloundra Centre Activation Project, Holiday Inn & Suites Caloundra Sunshine Coast, Caloundra Transport Corridor Upgrade (CTCU), and Sunset Caloundra.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.